testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

 3. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
 Is there a way to speed up this process?

+4. We are concerned about how much it costs to use Cosmos DB for our solution.
+What is the real value in using this service?

 ### Infographic for common scenarios

 ![Infographic for common scenarios](media/common-scenarios.png 'Common scenarios diagram')